Ridhwana/rails/guides/source/caching_with_rails.md

 render(message.topics) # translates to render("topics/topic")
 ```

-On the other hand, some calls need to be changed to make caching work properly.
+Some render calls need more information before Rails can infer the template
-For instance, if you're passing a custom collection, you'll need to change:
+dependency.
+For example, when you pass a custom collection like this:

 ```ruby
 render @project.documents.where(published: true)
 ```

-to:
+You'll need to rewrite it to name the partial and collection explicitly:

 ```ruby
 render partial: "documents/document", collection: @project.documents.where(published: true)